MagedSaeed/magedsaeed.github.io/_posts/2025-02-12-DeepSeek Presented Simple.md

 ### Infrastructure and Training

 Training large models like DeepSeek-V3 requires special attention to the training infrastructure.
 The model was trained on a cluster of 2048 NVIDIA H800 GPUs.
 The training framework, called HAI-LLM, is a lightweight framework built by DeepSeek engineers from scratch.
 The framework implements what they call DualPipe algorithm, allowing efficient pipeline parallelism by overlapping computation and communication.
-Reflecting my understanding here in this part, I can understand that experts can be trained on parallel.
-While they mentioned in their paper (section 3.2) that they even achieved such computation overlap during the forward and backward processes, it is not really clear, to me at least, how this overlap is happening as, in order to do the backward gradient update, the forward pass needs to be completed first.
+To shade some lights why this algorithm is useful, let us have a bit of a background on LLMs training stages.

+As any neural network, the LLM needs first to perform the forward pass, calculate the loss, and gradients, then, perform the backward pass where it updates the weights and biases using an optimizer like Adam.
+This pipeline is smooth when the model is small and can fit on a single GPU.
+However, when training a large model that could span over multiple GPUs on multiple nodes (maybe you need to take a look on [model parallelism](https://huggingface.co/docs/transformers/v4.13.0/en/parallelism)?) this pipeline becomes ineffecient as some nodes become idle, waiting for forward and backward calculations.
+Previous training schedules already introduced where they were able to redunce the number of bubbles in the cluster (bubbles are the idle nodes), see: https://arxiv.org/pdf/1806.03377 and: https://arxiv.org/pdf/2401.10241.
+DualPipe builds on this work where they introduce two more points:

+- They first split the forward and backward into further fine-graned stages to improve their computaiton parallelsim.
+- They followed a bidirectional approach.
+They duplicates the parameters the device holds and run to parallel micro-batch on each copy.
+While this will introduce another computation and communication overhead, it further improves pipeline parallelism.
+I strongly recommend reading this elegant post (https://dataturbo.medium.com/deepseek-technical-analysis-4-dualpipe-672d0ef63ee6) before reading DeepSeek paper on this topic.

 #### FP8 Training